needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/bounding-boxes.md

 ## Trackable ID

-Unlike other AR platforms, the [trackableId](xref:UnityEngine.XR.ARFoundation.ARTrackable`2.trackableId) property of any [ARBoundingBox](xref:UnityEngine.XR.ARFoundation.ARBoundingBox) from the Meta OpenXR platform persists across multiple sessions in the same space setup.
+Unlike other AR platforms, the [trackableId](xref:UnityEngine.XR.ARFoundation.ARTrackable`2.trackableId) property of any [ARBoundingBox](xref:UnityEngine.XR.ARFoundation.ARBoundingBox) from Meta's OpenXR runtime persists across multiple sessions in the same space setup.
 This allows you to, for instance, save the `trackableId` of a user's bed to persist a virtual pet sleeping on the bed each time the user runs your app.

 ## Bounding box classifications